army-mehak/Project3-Azure-ML/starter_file/README.md

 # Capstone Project - Azure Machine Learning Engineer
 The aim of the project is to classify heart disease dataset by comparing model performances of 2 models.
 In this project, heart disease dataset was adapted from Kaggle to perform classification using AutoML and customized model through hypertuning.
-The best of the 2 model was deployed and then used as a webservice to predict data.
+The task was to use the best of the 2 model was deployed and then used as a webservice to predict data.
+The best of the two models was AutoML with accuracy of 95% whereas Hyperdrive best model ran with accuracy of 88%.
+The AutoML model was registered, deployed and then used as a webservice for prediction.

 ## Dataset